Date(s) - 10/13/2018

 With live score by The National Arab Orchestra (NAO)

-An original film score written by Michael Ibrahim, founder and director of the National Arab Orchestra, to accompany a screening of rarely-seen silent films from the 1920s and 1930s by pioneering Egyptian director Mohamed Bayoumi.
-A discussion led by Egyptian history and film scholar Mohannad Ghawanmeh will be a part of this unique evening.
+The National Arab Orchestra (NAO) will perform an original score written by NAO founder/director Michael Ibrahim.
+This specially commissioned performance by the NAO will be paired live with screenings of rarely-seen silent films from the 1920s and 1930s by pioneering Egyptian director Mohamed Bayoumi.
+This event will include a discussion by Egyptian history and film scholar Mohannad Ghawanmeh.

 The concert is part of a 2 day music symposium at Tufts university, where NAO musicians will meet local musicians and music students, share their vision, and hold workshops.